compendia/docs/docs/validators.md

-# Validator
+# Validators

-This guide will teach you how to register a validator and set up a validator profile using the Compendia Web Wallet.
+This guide will explain how to register a validator and set up a validator profile using the Compendia Web Wallet.

+## Introduction
+Compendia adopts a **Delegated Proof of Stake** - or **DPoS** - consensus model.

+DPoS enables high performance with fast block times, while governance of the network resides with the holders of the network’s native cryptocurrency: Dia.

+The nodes that seek to verify transactions and secure the network are called **validators**.

+Wallets with a Dia balance/stake can vote for validators.

+The top forty-seven validators (ranked by *vote balance*: the collective vote power of all wallets that voted for a validator) will forge new blocks.

+These *forging validators* receive a fixed block reward + transaction fees for every block that they forge.

+Validators that are not among the top forty-seven can still function and contribute to the network as relay nodes; servers that maintain a full copy of the blockchain and host API endpoints that serve blockchain data, increasing general availability and stability of the network.

+Non-forging validators can also still upload and share databases on Compendia.

+To operate a validator, you will need to run a [**forging node and relay nodes**](./node.html).

 ## Registration